 “We were keen to deliver a variety of different events for the schools to take part in.
 The project promotes the message of integration and awareness of different religions and cultures and one of the aims of the Goal for Peace project is to help bring together primary school children from different faiths through sport particularly football.

 The project has helped to create links with the Protestant and Catholic schools and has received positive feedback from the teachers.
-We are pleased with the progress the project has made this year and we are hopeful that we can continue to build on the relationships formed going forward” stated Gordon Burke, Goal for Peace Co Ordinator.
+We are pleased with the progress the project has made this year and we are hopeful that we can continue to build on the relationships formed going forward” stated Nollaig Whyte, Goal for Peace Project Manager.